mjschultz/django-tastefulpy/docs/tools.rst

 https://github.com/PaulUithol/Backbone-relational/

-Allows Backbone to work with relational data, like the kind of data Tastypie provides.
+Allows Backbone to work with relational data, like the kind of data Tastefulpy provides.